Choosing the Right Exterior Stone: What Every Building Owner Should Know

 Proper Installation Is Critical

-Exterior stone installation must comply with manufacturer specifications and local building code standards.
-Cutting corners during installation almost always leads to failure.
+Ignoring manufacturer installation guidelines is another major cause of failure.
+Exterior stone installation must follow exact specifications and comply with local building codes.
+Cutting corners during installation almost always leads to premature failure.

 Verify Code Compliance and Installation Guidelines